tvroley/AzureBlobStorageBeginnerTutorial/README.md

 	Console.WriteLine(myBlob.Uri);
 }

-// The following code allows the user to view the blobs before pressing enter Console.ReadLine();
+// The following code allows the user to view the blobs in the console before pressing enter Console.ReadLine();
 ```